435THz/Dungeon_Recruitment_List/README.md

 other mod that edits the ```services/debug_tools/init.lua``` file.

 ### How the mod operates
-This mod swaps the Recruitment Search option in the game's Others with a Recruit one.
+This mod swaps the Recruitment Search option in the game's Others menu with a Recruit one.
 This new sub-menu is also accessible outside of dungeons and contains 4 more options: